br3aded/ECM3423-Computer-Graphics/README.md

 Run the scene from the main file

-The combination of animated object and enviroment map causes a large load time and lag so looking at the sepreatly may be better
+The combination of animated object and enviroment map causes a large load time and lag so rendering them at different times could be better.

 Animated Object: